Model FAQs

 What landmarks are used?

-Theia3D tracks 124 unique keypoints across the entire body, providing sufficient points on each segment for all segments to be fully observable in 3D space.
+Theia3D tracks 124 keypoints across the entire body (Theia3D Axiom v2024 and onwards), providing sufficient points for all segments to be fully observable in 3D space.

 Can I build custom segments?

-Theia3D uses 17 rigid segments to track the movement of the body, as described in the Default Model Description page.
 The 6-DOF pose of all segments are exported as 4x4 pose matrices within the selected output file format (e.g. C3D, FBX, JSON), along with a select few landmarks for relevant segments (e.g. left and right heels).
-These segments are defined to have biomechanical and anatomical relevance, and will provide sufficient data for most users' applications.

-When using post-processing software such as Visual3D, it is possible to build custom segments using approaches such as defining virtual landmarks relative to the existing segment pose matrices.
+When using post-processing software such as Visual3D, it is possible to build custom segments by defining virtual landmarks relative to the existing segment pose matrices.
 However, since the raw tracked landmarks are not included as output signals, these custom segments are typically limited to having a different static orientation but tracking the identical movement as the existing output segments using the 4x4 pose matrices.

 What is the difference between pelvis_4X4 and pelvis_shifted_4X4 signals?